 - Emergency interventions you’ve assisted with

-If you’re interviewing at a facility with a high volume of such patients and outcomes, you’ll want to be clear with the interviewer (and yourself) on how comfortable you are with this aspect of LD work and how you keep patients, as well as yourself, safe in high-stress circumstances.
+If you’re interviewing at a healthcare facility with a high volume of such patients and outcomes, you’ll want to be clear with the interviewer (and yourself) on how comfortable you are with this aspect of LD work and how you keep patients, as well as yourself, safe in high-stress circumstances.

 4. How Do You Handle Conflict?